Do You Get Money Back from Unused Gap Insurance?

 How Does Gap Insurance Work?

 Gap insurance is a unique type of insurance policy that covers the difference between the value of your vehicle and the amount owed on that vehicle.
+Because gap insurance covers this one specific thing, it will not cover other vehicle issues that might pop up – such as wear and tear or mechanical issues.

 If you are leasing or financing a vehicle, then you may need gap insurance on the vehicle.
 Gap insurance is part of your lending terms.
 In many cases, gap insurance is built into your car payments – just like interest.
 In this situation, gap insurance protects the collateral of your loan – your vehicle.